eclipse-theia/theia/doc/Publishing.md

 ### Update Milestones

 * Close current release [milestone](https://github.com/eclipse-theia/theia/milestones).
 * Create the next two milestones in the case they do not already exist.
-Generally, the release is performed on the last Thursday of the month, but there may be exceptions (bug fix release, holidays, etc.)
+Generally, the release is performed on the last Thursday of the month, but there may be exceptions (bug fix release, holidays, etc.).

 ### Update Roadmap

-* If the current release is the last in a quarter, ask the team to update the [roadmap](https://github.com/eclipse-theia/theia/wiki/Eclipse-Theia-Roadmap) of the past quarter (close, remove or move items)
+* If the current release is the last in a quarter, ask the team to update the [roadmap](https://github.com/eclipse-theia/theia/wiki/Eclipse-Theia-Roadmap) of the past quarter (close, remove or move items).
-* If the current release is the second in a quarter, create [roadmap template](https://github.com/eclipse-theia/theia/wiki/Eclipse-Theia-Roadmap) for the next quarter, ask the team to contribute to it and add it to the agenda of the Theia dev meeting
+* If the current release is the second in a quarter, create [roadmap template](https://github.com/eclipse-theia/theia/wiki/Eclipse-Theia-Roadmap) for the next quarter, ask the team to contribute to it and add it to the agenda of the Theia dev meeting.